 \section{Conclusion}

-In this paper, we present one of the first attempts to extend visual-language learning-based ReID beyond the whole-body level to the fine-grained part level.
-Motivated by the within-part semantic inconsistency problem, we leverage human parsing to generate pixel-level semantic labels and design identity-aware part-informed text prompts based on the parsing maps.
-This enables us to perform fine-grained image-text alignment to construct a more semantic meaningful embedding space for person ReID.
-To cover visual features with different semantic levels, we also develop a simple-yet-effective feature pyramid network for visual feature fusion.
-The result of the above innovations, $\pi$-VL, is a plug-and-play and inference-free solution to general ReID tasks, which is highly compatible with modern backbone architectures.
-Experimental results and ablation studies on both CNN and ViT-based backbones demonstrate the superiority of the proposed $\pi$-VL approach over previous state-of-the-arts.
-And fine-grained visual-language learning is a promising research direction for general ReID tasks.
+In this paper, we introduce one of the first attempts to extend visual-language learning-based ReID from whole-body to fine-grained part-level.
+To address within-part semantic inconsistencies, we use human parsing for pixel-level labeling and design identity-aware, part-informed text prompts.
+This enables fine-grained image-text alignment, creating a more semantically meaningful embedding space for person ReID.
+We also develop a fusion module and a parsing confidence-weighted alignment loss to integrate features at different semantic levels.
+Building upon these innovations, our $\pi$-VL is a plug-and-play, inference-free solution compatible with modern backbones.
+Experiments on CNN and ViT-based models show its superiority in general ReID tasks.

-\textbf{Acknowledgments.} This work was supported by the National Key R\&D Program of China (2022YFB4500600).
-The authors thank Hu Cheng, Chaolong Li, and Jinrui Shen for helpful discussions.
+\textbf{Acknowledgments.} This work was supported by the National Key R\&D Program of China (2022YFB4500600)